strinsberg/slrg_data/docs/sphinx/source/github.rst

         >>> start
         40000
         >>> start = collect_git_projects.main(lang=lang, start=start, file=file)

+    * With the interpreter if the script exits due to an unhandled exception no value will be returned.
+In this case you will have to manually update the start variable before re-running the script.

 .. note:: The projects script temporarily clones repositories to validate files.
 This can use a lot of data.